Crafting ideas

 Lights and... shadows, with wood and simplicity.
 DIY projects

 I believe that wood is the material with which man has the longest and most beautiful relationship.
-Since ancient times he has used it to make his life easier and more beautiful.
-He has made from it houses, tools, useful objects and sculptures.
-He often combined utility and beauty and created objects that he used and enjoyed at the same time.
-And he continues to do so.
-I've chosen to show you a few light fixtures, disarmingly simple, but which spread so much beauty.
-And which I think can be the inspiration for a very useful DIY project.
+Since ancient times, he has used it to make his life easier, but also to beautify it.
+He has made houses, tools, useful objects and sculptures.
+He often combined the useful and the beautiful and created objects that he used and enjoyed at the same time.
+And continues to do so.
+I've chosen to show you some light fittings, disarmingly simple, but which exude so much beauty.
+And which I think could inspire a very useful DIY project.

 luminaires